AbuMahir980/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1- su -l switches current user to new user
+1- su switches current user to new user